feast-dev/feast/CONTRIBUTING.md

 ```
 3. On push, the pre-commit hook will run.
 This runs `make format` and `make lint`.

-### Signing commits
+### Signing off commits
-Use git signing to sign your commits.
+Use git signoffs to sign your commits.
 See
 https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification for details

-Then, you can sign commits with the `-s` flag:
+Then, you can sign off commits with the `-s` flag:
 ```
 git commit -s -m "My first commit"
 ```

+GPG-signing commits with `-S` is optional.

 ### Incorporating upstream changes from master
 Our preference is the use of `git rebase [master]` instead of `git merge` : `git pull -r`.